-BOTTOM LINE: Based upon the 2011 price of $3.00/pound (the 2012 price is now $3.25/pound), this is paid directly to Dominion Valley Farm.
+BOTTOM LINE: Based upon the 2011 price of $3.00/pound (the 2013 price is $3.75/pound), this is paid directly to Dominion Valley Farm.
 The butcher charges by the pound for cutting and packaging (approx. $0.50/pound) plus an additional charge for smoking and any sausage in casings.
 These charges are paid directly to the butcher.
 They also charge approx. $20 per hog for slaughter.
 There is no set price for a hog, but here is a pricing breakdown: If you ordered a whole hog (based on 170-pound hanging weight), your costs would include $3.00 x 170 = $510.00 paid to DVF.
 You would have butchering charges of approximately $85 on the low end (no smoked meats, no casings) to about $163 (maximum smoked meats, all sausage in casings) plus a $20 slaughter charge.
 Based on this scenario, you would go home with approximately 120 lbs. of pork, plus or minus depending on how you had it cut up.
 After doing all of this math, your total cost is only $5.12 to $5.78 per pound!
 Because the weights of these hogs vary at slaughter time, actual hanging weights (and costs) will vary.

 Whole/Half Hog Ordering Process: